primer/view_components/docs/content/components/flexitem.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

-Use `FlexItem` to specify the ability of a flex item to alter its dimensions to fill available space
+Use `FlexItem` to specify the ability of a flex item to alter its dimensions to fill available space.

 ## Deprecation